One of many health benefits of dark chocolate is to lower blood presure.

 How small is a small amount of dark chocolate?

 Participants in Taubert's study benefits of dark chocolate were limited to 30 calories per day of dark chocolate.
 That's roughly the number of calories in a Hershey's Kiss.

 Taubert's study included 44 adults aged 56-73 in Duisburg, Germany.The 24 women and 20 men had mild high blood pressure (hypertension) or borderline blood pressure that fell just short of hypertension.
 They were otherwise healthy and weren't taking blood pressure drugs or nutritional supplements.

-Taubert's team in the study of benefits of dark chocolate split participants into two similar groups.
+Taubert's team in the study of the benefits of dark chocolate split participants into two similar groups.
 One group got 30-calorie daily doses of dark chocolate for 18 weeks.
 The researchers checked the amount of cocoa in the German chocolate bars.
 For comparison, the other group got a similar daily dose of white chocolate, which doesn't contain chocolate liquor or cocoa.

 Both groups got the same instructions: Take your chocolate dose two hours after dinner, don't change your normal diet and fitness habits, and keep a diet and exercise diary.

 Participants in the dark chocolate study got blood pressure tests and checkups at the study's start, midpoint, and end.
 By the end of the study, those eating dark chocolate lowered their systolic blood pressure by nearly three points and their diastolic blood pressure by almost two points,

 On average.
 Systolic blood pressure is the first, or top, number in a blood pressure reading.
 Diastolic blood pressure is the second, or bottom, number in a blood pressure reading.
 Blood pressure didn't budge for better or worse in the white chocolate group.